A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Introduction

 Owing to these advantages, we have identified three main topics for a strong physics case motivating a complete fixed-target program at the LHC (referred to \AFTER in what follows) with one or more detectors.
-These covers studies of \begin{itemize} \item the high momentum fraction ($x$) frontiers in nucleons and nuclei with a specific emphasis on the gluon and heavy-quarks and the implication for astroparticle physics; \item the spin content of the nucleons with a focus on single transverse-spin asymmetries (STSAs) and azimuthal asymmetries generated by the spin of the partons; \item the hot medium created in ultra-relativistic heavy-ion collisions with novel quarkonium and heavy-quark observables in a new energy domain and with identified light hadrons down to the target rapidity. \end{itemize}
+These cover studies of \begin{itemize} \item the high momentum fraction ($x$) frontiers in nucleons and nuclei with a specific emphasis on the gluon and heavy-quarks and the implication for astroparticle physics; \item the spin content of the nucleons with a focus on azimuthal asymmetries generated by the spin of the partons and Single Transverse-Spin Asymmetries (STSAs) generated by the correlation between the nucleon spin and the momentum of partons; \item the hot medium created in ultra-relativistic heavy-ion collisions with novel quarkonium and heavy-quark observables in a new energy domain and with identified light hadrons down to the target-rapidity region. \end{itemize}

 The structure of this review is as follows.
-In the section~\ref{sec:motivations}, we quickly review the context in which such a \AFTER program would take place and highlight the motivations for the 3 main aforementioned research axes.
+In the section~\ref{sec:motivations}, we quickly review the context in which such a \AFTER program would take place and highlight the motivations for the three main aforementioned research axes.
 In the section~\ref{sec:implementation}, we provide a state-of-the-art overview of the different available technologies to initiate collisions of the LHC beams with fixed targets.
 In the section~\ref{section:detector}, we elaborate on the detector aspects both for an ideal detector and for existing detectors, \ie\ those of the LHCb and ALICE collaborations\footnote{In what follows, \AFTER will refer to a generic experimental fixed-target set-up using the LHC beams, \AFTERLHCb, \AFTERALICE, \AFTERALICEMU and \AFTERALICECB to specific implementations using the LHCb or ALICE detectors.}.
 In the section~\ref{sec:physics}, we extensively review the projected performances for flagship studies and the studies proposed within the community for each of the 3 main topics.
 The section \ref{sec:conclusion} gathers our conclusions.